 I do this all the time.
 I leave my kids alone in the car for a minute when they are strapped in and we are in my driveway because I need to run in and get my cell phone that I left on the charger.
 I do love my car and I made sure I got a car that my kids could comfortably fit in.
 My friend told me to check out Intelligent Car Leasing so I decided to lease a car.

-I leave my kids in the car seats as I unload groceries and put them at my doorstep, walking away from the car for a few minutes each time until I am ready to let the monkeys…er… I mean kids loose.
+I leave my kids in the car seats as I unload groceries from my trunk organizers and put them at my doorstep, walking away from the car for a few minutes each time until I am ready to let the monkeys…er… I mean kids loose.

 And with the many crazy cases of neglect and even stuff that didn’t sound like abuse but was labeled it, or the stuff that you shuddered thinking about because it was soooo sad, we need to figure this out mommas.
 We need to use our strong mommy brain power and come to an agreement on what the heck is ok or not ok here.
 I’ve even thought about getting a dash cam from somewhere like BlackBoxMyCar so I’d have some evidence if I were to ever get in any bother.

 Let’s get something straight.
 I am not an advocate for the parents who have intentionally left their innocent children in cars on hot Alabama sun-drenched days for hours in a Wal-Mart parking lot while shopping…where their car temperate escalated to 105 degrees F and their children passed away of heatstroke.
 Nor I am not commenting on the unfortunate life or mental circumstances that lead some parents to actually forget that their children were in their back seat on a cold winter morning where the temperate dropped to minus frost forming degrees in New Jersey and they went into work forgetting to drop their kids to preschool.